staxas/redeemable_microservice/README.md

 # redeemable_microservice
-Microservice for creating and redeeming "redeemables' through use of codes
+Microservice for creating and redeeming "redeemables' through use of codes.
+Requires MongoDB.

 Install dependancies with
 ```bash